Canadian Dollar Rises Against Most Majors () | aktiencheck.de

 dpa-AFX

-CANBERA (dpa-AFX) - The Canadian dollar strengthened against most major currencies in the Asian session on Wednesday.
+OTTAWA (dpa-AFX) - The Canadian dollar strengthened against most major currencies in the Asian session on Tuesday.

-If the loonie extends its uptrend, it is likely to find resistance around 1.32 against the greenback, 1.40 against the euro and 1.00 against the aussie.
+If the loonie extends its uptrend, it is likely to find resistance around 1.41 against the euro, 86.00 against the yen and 1.33 against the greenback.

 Copyright RTT News/dpa-AFX